 - reduced surgery time and therefore time spent under anaesthesia and a happier pet!

-If you would like to know a bit more or to book in, please give Briar House a call on 01843 863395
+If you would like to know a bit more or to book in, please visit Briar House Vets website.

 Orthopaedic & Soft Tissue Surgery

 Our sister surgeries Mayow and Streatham Hill Vets can perform more extensive surgeries including orthopaedic.
 Our certificate holding surgeons have the skills and equipment required to perform more intricate procedures, from delicate eye surgery to fracture repairs, reducing the need to refer your pet to more expensive specialist centres.

 Safety and quality of care for all pets requiring surgery is paramount to us.
 Our surgical teams use a range of modern surgical equipment and x-ray facilities, and the highest quality orthopaedic implants.

 Our lead surgeon, Gabriella has extensive experience fixing broken bones and soft tissue surgical procedures.
 Gabriella holds a Royal College of Veterinary Surgeons (RCVS) Certificate in Small Animal Surgery and is a RCVS recognised Advanced Practitioner in Small Animal Surgery.